-OBJECTIVES ACTIONS / TARGETS Maintain quality improvement through management planning for each park Develop a common framework/ checklist for management plans that can be adopted across a range of site types.
-Retain Green Flag Status Maintain a Geographical Information System for the Park Record site details on GIS system Maintain a customer care compliments and complaints database Record and monitor performance and problem resolution and opportunities to improve.
-Maintain a staff presence Dedicated staff working on site during each working day, promoting sense of security in the visiting public Draw up an action plan for improvements Publish and monitor an action plan Provide a range of practical education and skills training initiatives - in relation to conservation, horticulture, environmental education etc. Maintain long term training policy for all staff Determine training needs at individual performance review interviews Continue to facilitate user group meetings at regular intervals Share information and ideas across the groups.
+Objective Actions / Targets Maintain quality improvement through management planning for each park Develop a common framework/ checklist for management plans that can be adopted across a range of site types.
+Retain Green Flag Status Maintain a Geographical Information System for the Park Record site details on GIS system Maintain a customer care compliments and complaints database Record and monitor performance and problem resolution and opportunities to improve Maintain a staff presence Dedicated staff working on site during each working day, promoting sense of security in the visiting public Draw up an action plan for improvements Publish and monitor an action plan Continue to facilitate user group meetings at regular intervals Share information and ideas across the groups.
 Keep minutes of meetings Achieve Fields in Trust Award Secure award annually as a mark of performance recognition